Bonaire is a scuba diver’s paradise.

 Just about everyone knows that “SCUBA” is an acronym for Self Contained Under Water Breathing Apparatus.
-The sport has become extremely popular in the last four decades, due, in part, to places like Bonaire, which has taken great pains to preserve the underwater world by establishing one of the first marine parks in the Caribbean.
+The sport has become extremely popular in the last four decades due to places like Bonaire, which has taken great pains to preserve the underwater world by establishing one of the first marine parks in the Caribbean.
 The other reason Bonaire has become such a popular destination is the wide variety of fish life and the ease of diving that the island offers.

 Bonaire’s pristine reefs and diverse marine life are unique to the Caribbean.
-Because the waters around Bonaire have been protected by an actively managed marine park for the past 30 years, Bonaire today ranks amongst the top best diving destinations in the world.
-The island’s location in the south Caribbean gives it an arid climate with little rain fall, consequently, the waters are exceptionally clear of silt, calm, and dive-able year round.
+Because the waters around Bonaire have been protected by an actively managed marine park for the past 35 years, Bonaire today ranks amongst the top best diving destinations in the world.
+The island’s location in the south Caribbean gives it an arid climate with little rainfall.
+Consequently, the waters are exceptionally clear of silt, calm, and dive-able year-round.
 It is an ideal destination for underwater photographers.

 Water temperatures average a warm 78-84°F (25.6-28.9°C), with visibility averaging over 100 feet (30m), and occasionally reaching up to 150 feet (50m).
 Water temperatures do vary widely by season and location.
 Unless planning deep, technical dives, it’s doubtful that any thermoclines will be felt within normal recreational diving depths.
 Water temperatures are normally at their lowest in late December and January.
 By March and April, the water begins to warm up, usually peaking at its warmest from late August through November.

 Video Courtesy of Bonaire Vision Films

 Bonaire Dive Orientation